vercel/next.js/packages/next/README.md

 }
 ```

-- It also can take a function instead of the object as argument.
+- It also can take a function instead of an object as argument.
 This would be the equivalent of using the `enhanceComponent` property in the options object previously mentioned.

 **⚠️ This usage is kept for backwards compatibility only, you should use the options object instead.**